HAWK (v1)

 Reference Information

-The below information contains information about references to various collector's guides, Hasbro references, original retail prices, and other reference material related to Hawk (v1).|
+The below information contains information about references to various collector's guides, Hasbro references, original retail prices, and other reference material related to Hawk (v1).

-Desimone Guide: #12 Tomart's Guide: #GI5051b The Ultimate Guide: Pg.
-10 (1st Ed.), Pg.
-12 (2nd Ed.)
-Action Figure Archive Guide: n/a |
+Desimone Guide: #12 Tomart's Guide: #GI5051b RAHC/Rank & File: n/a Action Figure Archive Guide: n/a |